Horace Ové (1939-), Film-maker and photographer

 Sitter in 1 portrait

-Born in Trinidad in 1939, Ové is known as one of the leading black filmmakers to emerge in London in the post-war period, achieving worldwide recognition for his feature films Pressure (1976) about growing up in West London in the 1970s.
-Playing Away (1986) describes the experiences of a Brixton-based cricket team.
-As well as his film work Ové has been documenting, as a photographer, Britain's black diaspora community, the birth and development of Notting Hill Carnival over 40 years.
-Uniquely he has chronicled the leading figures emerging from the black community in the fields of art and politics.
+Born in Trinidad in 1939, Ové was known as one of the leading black film-makers to emerge in London in the post-war period, achieving worldwide recognition for his feature films Pressure (1976), about growing up in West London in the 1970s, and Playing Away (1986), which describes the experiences of a Brixton-based cricket team.
+As well as his film work, Ové documented, as a photographer, Britain's black diaspora community and the birth and development of Notting Hill Carnival over 40 years.
+He uniquely chronicled the leading figures emerging from the black community in the fields of art and politics.
+He was appointed CBE in 2007 and knighted in 2022.

 by Horace Ové